RedisLabs/redislabs-docs/content/rs/_index.md

 {{< /tab >}}
 {{< tab tabNum="3" >}}

-Use Redis AOF (Append-Only File) every second or on every write.
-Run Redis RDB snapshots every 1, 6, or 12 hours to persistent storage.
+RS enables the use of Redis AOF (Append-Only File) every second or on every write, or (RDB) snapshots of your dataset every 1, 6, or 12 hours to persistent storage.
+In addition, you can back up your dataset periodically or on-demand to an FTP server, network storage or cloud storage service.

 {{< /tab >}}
 {{< tab tabNum="4" >}}